uihilab/HydroCompute/README.md

 * implementing the desired capability on a fork, and submitting a pull request.

 ## Feedback
+Please feel free to send feedback to us on any issues found by filing an issue.

 ## Scalability and To-Do's
+New engines and functions for the existing engines will be added into the library for easier implementation and usage.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroLang/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/uihilab/HydroCompute/blob/master/LICENSE) file for details.

 ## Acknowledgements
+This work was funded by the University of Iowa's HydroInformatics Lab.

 ## References

-* Erazo Ramirez, C., Demir, I. Future manuscript reference here
+* Erazo Ramirez, C., Sermet, Y., Demir, I. HydroCompute: An Open Source Web-based Client-side Computational Library for Hydrology And Environmental Sciences.
+In review.